 Skip to main content

-1. HTTP status and response body from failing endpoint.
+1. Check the HTTP status and body from the failed request.

 SELECT id, object_id, status, attempt_count, max_attempts, next_run_at, last_error